edisonxiang/perf/docs/proposals/perf.md

 Currently KubeEdge test is focused on automated test suites for unit, integration and E2E test and validation.
 KubeEdge allows the users to manage large scale of edge nodes, devices from cloud.
-A set of test specifically performance test can be used to determine the non-functional characteristics of KubeEdge such as latency, throughput, cpu usage, memory usage and so on.
+A set of tests specifically performance tests can be used to determine the non-functional characteristics of KubeEdge such as latency, throughput, cpu usage, memory usage and so on.
 As a result, we can also evaluate the future improvement items for KubeEdge.